IlkomUNJ/mid-term-examination-Henz0u/report.md

-3. Develop automated algorithm based on the previous findings to detect all potential candidates of a segment. i managed to make a small purple point (i can't seem to draw rectangle) that copy of the position of the draw points, but the position is off, i think because i didn't managed to find the ideal window size to detect segment.
+3. Develop automated algorithm based on the previous findings to detect all potential candidates of a segment. i managed to make a small purple point (i can't seem to draw rectangle) that copy of the position of the draw points, but the position is off, i think because i didn't managed to find the ideal window size to detect segment. the logic is so i store every x,y of non empty windows detected to markerpoints and draw it with purple points

 AI Reference:
 for first 2 objective: